 In this digital era, we have zettabytes of data across industries, AI for insights, and access to intelligent automation tools.
 Data scientists, analysts, data engineers, and the data operations team play a crucial role in this value chain.
 To extract quality insights data engineering practices are the first step.
 So, let us look at a few data engineering trends in 2023.

-80% of work in AI and analytics projects is mostly data engineering and around 20% goes to generating insights.
+According to Forbes, 80% of work in AI and analytics projects is mostly data engineering and around 20% goes to generating insights.
 With evolving AI and ML usage, many experts argue that data engineering efforts will reduce drastically in the next ten years.
 But the reality may be different.
 Let us find out.

 By 2025, around 463 exabytes of data will be generated globally daily.
 Smart homes, IoT, 5G, blockchain, and wearables contribute to this exponential growth in our lives.
 Also, you can expect the data in multiple formats, structures, and volumes.
 This further complicates data engineering.